pyeventsourcing/eventsourcing/README.md

 [Read the documentation here](https://eventsourcing.readthedocs.io/).

+## Installation

+It is recommended to install Python packages into a Python virtual environment.

+    $ python -m venv ./myproject/venv
+    $ source ./myproject/venv/bin/activate

+Use pip to install the [stable distribution](https://pypi.org/project/eventsourcing/) from the Python Package Index.

+    $ pip install eventsourcing

 ## Synopsis

 The example below shows an event-sourced aggregate class named `World`.
-An event named `Created` will be triggered when the aggregate class is called.
-The aggregate has a command method `make_it_so()`.
-An event named `SomethingHappened` will be triggered when this method is called.
-These events are used instantiate and evolve the state of a `World` aggregate object.
+The aggregate class defines two events, `Created` and `SomethingHappened`.
+Instances of the `World` class will have an attribute `history` and a command method `make_it_so()`.

 ```python
 from eventsourcing.domain import Aggregate, event